Ingredients Lists

 4. Products that contain ingredients that are ‘trade secrets’ may be allowed to leave them off the label if the list ends with ‘other ingredients’.

-5. Additional warnings may need to be added to products that contain ingredients where misuse could be hazardous, e.g., aerosols, depilatories, and flammable products.
+5. Additional warnings may be added to products that contain ingredients where misuse could be hazardous, e.g., aerosols, depilatories, and flammable products.

-Despite the general similarities in ingredients list labeling there are some differences between regulatory jurisdictions that you should be aware of if you are purchasing cosmetic online, by mail order or on holiday.
+Despite the general similarities in ingredients list labeling, there are differences between regulatory jurisdictions that you should be aware of if you are purchasing cosmetics online, by mail order, or on holiday.

-1. The list of ingredients allowable in cosmetics may differ from jurisdiction to jurisdiction.
-For example, Japan, the EU and the US disagree on allowable colours.
+1. Ingredients allowed in cosmetics may differ from jurisdiction to jurisdiction.
+For example, Japan, the European Union (E.U.) and the United States (U.S.A) disagree on allowable colours.

 3. The degree of policing varies between jurisdictions.
-Places where regulation is lax may means that toxic ingredients are present in the cosmetic either be deliberate addition or as contaminants .
+Places where regulation is lax may mean that toxic ingredients are present in the cosmetic either by deliberate addition or as contaminants, eg. mercury.

 4. Words such as natural, organic, fragrance free, preservative free and hypoallergenic have no agreed definitional standards and should be treated with some degree of skepticism when applied to ingredients.

 5. The legal definition of cosmetic varies from country to country.
-Some products you might think of as being a cosmetic may in fact be treated as over the counter (OTC) drugs and so, may not be required to have a full ingredients list.
+Some products you might think of as being a cosmetic, may in fact be treated as over the counter (OTC) drugs in some countries and therefore would not be required to have a full ingredients list.

 Deciphering the ingredients list